Delta State University, Abraka

-The Delta State University, Abraka - popularly known as DELSU - is a State government-owned university in Nigeria with the main campus located at Abraka, Delta State and it's sub campus at Oleh.
+The Delta State University, Abraka - popularly known as DELSU - is a State government-owned university in Nigeria with the main campus located at Abraka, Delta State and its sub-campus at Oleh.
 The Oleh campus was established with the 1995 Amended Edict.
-The university is a multiple-campus university having two campuses within a distance of about 200 km apart.
+The university is a multiple-campus university having two campuses within a distance of about 52 km apart.
 Currently, with a student population of about 22,000 (in the 2019/2020 session), the university offers a range of programmes from the full-time certificate, diploma and degree programmes to part-time evening and weekend degree programmes.
 DELSU offers postgraduate studies up to a doctoral level.
 DELSU owns a staff/student counselling centre, an e-learning centre, student accommodation and sporting facilities amidst other infrastructures.
 It is one of over twenty-five state-owned universities which are overseen and accredited by the National Universities Commission.

 History

 Delta State University, Abraka has been historically recorded as a Centre of Education.
 It started as a Government Teachers’ Training College during the colonial era and some years into the post-colonial era.
 It became a College of Education that was awarded the Nigerian Certificate of Education (N.C.E.) from 1971 to 1985.
 In 1981, it was affiliated to the University of Benin, Benin City and consequently offered degree programmes from 1981 till 1985 when it became the Faculty of Education of the then Bendel State University with its main campus at Ekpoma.
 The creation of Edo and Delta State in August 1991 and the conversion of the main campus of the then Bendel State University, Ekpoma to become Edo State University in December 1991, necessitated the establishment of an autonomous Delta State University, Abraka on 30 April 1992 by the then Executive Governor of the State, Olorogun Felix Ibru.